Hemlock Help Program

 Information and Advice:

-706-429-8010 to provide accurate, up-to-date answers to your questions about the hemlock woolly
+706-429-8010 to provide accurate, up-to-date answers to your questions about the hemlock woolly adelgid

 crisis, treatment materials and methods, and concerns about product